Chekhanadski/ecommerce-app/README.md

-Welcome to our **Exclusive shop platform**!
+Welcome to our **Exclusive platform**!
 This digital marketplace is designed to mirror the experience of shopping in the physical world 🏪.
 It’s a comprehensive portal for online shopping that offers users an interactive and seamless journey from product discovery to checkout, thereby enhancing user engagement and boosting their confidence in making purchases 🚀.